mozilla/anodejsholidayseason/taming_configurations_with_node-convict.md

 Taming Configurations with node-convict
 =====

 In this installment of "A Node.JS Holiday Season" series we'll take a look at [`node-convict`](https://github.com/lloyd/node-convict), a tool that helps manage the configuration of node.js applications.
+It provides transparent defaults and built-in typing to make errors easier to find and debug.

+# The Problem

 There are two main concerns regarding application configuration: